Common name: Dwarf She-oak

 Synonyms: Casuarina nana Sieber ex Spreng.
 APNI*

-Description: Low spreading shrub, usually dioecious.
+Description: Low spreading shrub, 05–2 m high, usually dioecious.

 Branchlets to 8 cm long; articles often somewhat waxy, with pubescent furrows, 5–6 mm long, 0.5–0.8 mm diam.; ridges very slightly rounded-convex; teeth 5 or 6 (rarely 4), erect, not overlapping, not withering, 0.3–0.6 mm long.

 Cones of smooth outline and tessellated surface because of thick usually obtuse-topped bracteoles and protuberances; cone body 14–24 mm long, 10–15 mm diam.; bracteoles scarcely protruding beyond cone body, divided into 2 larger and 3 (rarely 5) smaller pyramidal bodies.
+Samara 4.0–6.0 mm long, very dark reb-brown to black.

 NSW subdivisions: CC, SC, CT, ST